 The History of Valentine’s Day Cards – February 14th has become one of the key dates on the commercial calendar, it is estimated that £1.5 billion is spent on cards and gifts in the UK!
 However, the day we know today as Valentine’s Day has a fascinating history behind it, tracing all back to Ancient Rome.

 Many believe that Valentine’s Day originated when the Ancient Romans celebrated the feast of Lupercalia, this was a fertility festival where men sacrificed goats before using their skins to whip women in the belief that this would make them more fertile.
 The young women would place their names in a big urn where the city’s bachelors would each choose a name and become paired for the year with their chosen woman.
 These matches would often end in marriage.

-Towards the end of the 5th century an attempt to reclaim this festival from the Romans was made by Pope Gelasius I where he declared February 14th to be Valentine’s Day in order to Christianise it.
+Towards the end of the 5th century, an attempt to reclaim this festival from the Romans was made by Pope Gelasius I who declared February 14th to be Valentine’s Day in order to Christianise it.
 It was not until much later, however, that the day became associated with love.

-In the 15th century France, February 14th became an annual feast day celebrating romantic love.
+In 15th-century France, February 14th became an annual feast day celebrating romantic love.
 To mark the occasion, lavish banquets with singing and dancing were held.
-The oldest known valentine greeting was a poem written by a Frenchman named Charles, Duke of Orleans in 1415.
+The oldest known valentine’s greeting was a poem written by a Frenchman named Charles, Duke of Orleans in 1415.
 He wrote to his wife while he was imprisoned in the Tower of London following his capture at the Battle of Agincourt.

-Today, people show their affections by not only sending cards but also buying flowers, jewellery, perfume and chocolates.
+Today, people show their affection by not only sending cards but also buying flowers, jewellery, perfume, and chocolates.
 According to the Greeting Card Association, Valentine’s Day is the second most popular holiday for sending greeting cards.
-From 14th century poetry to modern digitalised e-cards, Valentine’s cards have seen many versions, but the sentiment remains the same.
+From 14th-century poetry to modern digitalised e-cards, Valentine’s cards have seen many versions, but the sentiment remains the same.